 Night in the Woods is a biting, hilarious, and ultimately moving story told by anthropomorphic animals.
 You play as Mae, a cat and recent college dropout who heads home to Possum Springs.
 Her new perspective allows her to see what she previously couldn’t in the town.
 Slowly but surely, Mae uncovers the town’s dark past and secrets.

-Set up as a pretty sidescroller, Night in Woods plays out like a visual novel.
-It will make you laugh, it will make you cry, and it might even cause you to laugh and cry all at once.
-With excellent writing and a cast of memorable characters, Night in the Woods is an absolute can’t miss gem for those looking for a good yarn.
+Set up as a pretty sidescroller, Night in the Woods plays out like a visual novel.
+Despite how kitschy the anthropomorphic animal angle sounds, this game is impressive.
+It will make you laugh, it will make you cry, and it might even cause you to laugh and cry at the same time.
+With excellent writing and a cast of memorable characters, Night in the Woods is an absolute can’t-miss gem for those looking for a good yarn.

 Basically, you’re a character set in a 22-minute loop of time.
 After 22 minutes, the sun explodes into a supernova, taking any nearby terrestrial planets with it.
 Your goal, as a space explorer, is to find out why.
-Outer Wilds certainly isn’t the first exploration game with little hand-holding.
-However, the constant threat of a supernova keeps you wrapped in the game, forcing you to uncover more and more secrets.
+Outer Wilds certainly isn’t the first exploration game with minimal handholding.
+But knowing what will come at the end of 22 minutes keeps you moving forward at a frantic pace.
+As you explore, you’ll uncover countless secrets – and we’re not revealing them here.